th-we/deskflow-wiki/Code-Style.md

 1. Getters should be grouped together
 1. Setters should be grouped together
 1. Getters and setters should not be paired

+# Unit tests

+1. Use ctor dependency injection when writing unit tests (use `std::function`)
 1. A unit test body should follow the AAA (arrange-act-assert) pattern, e.g.:
     ```
     auto foo = "hello";